 What is an MFT Degree?

-An MFT (Marriage and Family Therapy) degree is a comprehensive degree program that provides students with the tools they need to succeed in marriage and family therapy.
+An MFT (Marriage and Family Therapy) degree is a comprehensive degree program that provides students with the training and tools they need to succeed as a therapist working with couples and families.
 The curriculum usually covers topics such as:

 • Addiction